 About my business

-I am a certified teacher, with the Ontario Teachers Certification.
 I have a Masters of Education, and I am a published writer.
-A huge part of my work is around education and the TRC and to help support the process around having these difficult conversations and help to create change and create spaces to have these heartfelt conversations.
+A huge part of my work is around education and the TRC and to help support the process around having these conversations and help to create change and create spaces to have these heartfelt conversations.
 I am an Indigenous mom and I have three sons and my connections are to Pic River First Nation, Biigtigong Anishnaabeg.

 beSuperior is located in the city of Thunder Bay, Ontario and offers services that are rooted in Indigenous perspectives based in Decolonizing Methodologies building upon strengths and knowledge, using self reflection and reflective practice, and eventually impacting policy or building further approaches to help build capacity, areas, or programming.

 beSuperior is about recognizing the Lake: a place of imagination, connection and inspiration, and courageous. being Superior, is about existing in courageous ways.
 My identity matters because it connects me to who I am, and how I work.
 I see, myself as being strongly influenced by the work ethics of my grandfathers, who were also both entrepreneurs: both though, working on the Land. beSuperior is a sole proprietorship and I am Indigenous/Anishinabek and Newfoundlander woman from Biigtigong Anishnabeg formerly Pic River though residing in Thunder Bay, Ontario Canada.

 Learning as a transformative act.
 When we invest in our learning, we are investing in ourselves, to be better leaders, that speak to the demographics and the people around us.
 Learning is also about the spaces we provide.
 We have to chose this carefully and with great detail and thought.
 Learning is about changing how we deliver.
 Learning is about inquiry including paying attention to those details, the ones that bother us.
 Learning is a way to be; on the Land, with community, together.

 nurturing a connection to where we live